 Community Name Configure the community name.
-This community name is used like a password and the NMS can access the specified MIB objects of the switch using the same community name.
+This community name is used like a password to give the NMS access to MIB objects in the switch's SNMP agent.

-Specify the access right to the related view.
+Access Mode Specify the access right to the related view.
+The default is read-only.
 Read Only: The NMS can view but not modify parameters of the specified view.
 Read & Write: The NMS can view and modify parameters of the specified view.
-Choose an SNMP view that allows the community to access.
+MIB View Choose an SNMP view that allows the community to access.
+The default view is viewDefault.